flutter/website/platform-channels.md

 | List        | java.util.ArrayList | NSArray
 | Map         | java.util.HashMap   | NSDictionary

-## Example: Calling platform-specific iOS and Android code using platform channels
+## Example: Calling platform-specific iOS and Android code using platform channels {#example}

 The following demonstrates how to call a platform-specific API to retrieve and display the current battery level.
 It uses the Android `BatteryManager` API, and